sbest33/Sam-Best/Week 10/Final Project Proposal.md

 2. To change the routing configuration within each *"Program"*, you need to physically open up the device and individually configure each switch in the circuit to the correct switch position.

 ## Making a Digital Version of the same System
+So at this point I knew that the analog version would maybe not be flawless enough to be used in a real performance situation (and not to mention it does not require any real programming), so I had to figure out a way to be able to make it digitally.
+Fortunately in the past, as a young teenager, I had spent some time playing with the Arduino and also learning about Electronics, with the goal of wanting to build some effect pedals (and thankfully I was fortunate enough to eventually actually make some).
+One of the components remember learning about was the Relay, which is a device that can receive a signal, and through a magnetic transducer (well usually a magnetic transducer, the ones I ended up using were actually controlled through Optical Isolation), a second circuit, usually of much higher current, can be triggered to allow signal to flow through it.

+So these two elements, the Arduino and the Relay, which I had a basic understanding of, were the two fundamental parts in the Effect Switching System that Rick Graham (mentioned earlier) built.
+Therefore I though it would be best to design my project based on his.